Skip to main content

 );

-only swaps provides an API to fetch recommended fees based on current network conditions:
+only swaps provides an API to fetch recommended fees based on current network conditions.

 import {